 A3.
 AERODYNAMIC MODIFICATIONS .1 An air dam is defined as a non-OE surface that extends across the front fascia and below the contour of the front fascia, to reduce air flow under the car.
 A front splitter is defined as a non-OE horizontal surface that extends forward of the contour of the front fascia and not further aft than the front axle and that is mounted at or below the bottom of the OE fascia.
 Installation of an air dam that is deeper than 0.75" below the OE front facia and/or installation of a front splitter not extending more than 4" past the forward most, sides (excluding side mirrors), of the OE vehicle body.
 1 PIP .2 Installation of a front splitter extending more than 4" past the forward most, sides (excluding side mirrors), of the OE vehicle body.
 2 PIP .3 A rear spoiler is defined as non-OE contoured lip mounted on the trunk lid or roof.
 Installation of a rear spoiler with a height above the basic body contour of 1" or more.
 1 PIP .4 A rear wing is defined as a non-OE surface with an airfoil shaped cross section mounted above the body contour.
 Installation of a rear wing up to 4" above the highest point of the OE vehicle body and car sides (excluding side mirrors).
 2 PIP .5 Installation of a rear wing greater than 4" above the highest point of the OE vehicle body and car sides (excluding side mirrors).
-3 PIP .6 Any aerodynamic change to the underbody between the front and rear wheels including both vertical and horizontal skirts. .5 PIP .7 Rear diffusers behind the rear axle and/or removal of the rear bumper skin.
-1.0 PIP .8 Addition of front diffusers and/or fender venting for diffuser either at the top of the fender or rear of the fender. .5 PIP .9 Hood venting if included with the use of an air dam or splitter. .5 PIP .10 Addition of dive planes or canards. .5 PIP A 4.
+3 PIP .6 Any aerodynamic change to the underbody between the front and rear wheels including both vertical and horizontal skirts. .5 PIP .7 Rear diffusers behind the rear axle and/or removal or modification of the rear bumper skin other than for exhaust clearance as provided in 4.8.3.5 1 PIP .8 Addition of front diffusers and/or fender venting for diffuser either at the top of the fender or rear of the fender. .5 PIP .9 Hood venting if included with the use of an air dam or splitter. .5 PIP .10 Addition of dive planes or canards. .5 PIP .11 Rear diffusers behind the rear axle which extend more than 4" beyond the rear of the car 2 PIP A4.
 WEIGHT REDUCTION PIPs Any car that has submitted a Curb weight that is lower than the OEM curb weight in the CCDB (without driver) will be assessed PIPs on the following basis: If the race curb weight is more than 10% less than OEM curb weight as defined in the Car Classification Data Base then 0.5 PIPs per percentage point or partial percentage point weight loss beyond 10% weight loss will be assessed.
 Per example, a 12.6 % weight loss from OEM curb weight will be assessed 1.5 PIPs and a 15.2% weight loss will be assessed 3 PIPs.